movasim/eSense-Rubino/README.md

 |    White     | The device is in WiFi Acces Point (AP) Mode or trying to connect to the WiFi network with the latest provided credentials. |
 |     Blue     | The device is connected to the selected WiFi Network, and BME680 sensor is calibrating *(IAQ Accuracy = 0)*.
 See [BME680 Sensor](#Bosch-BME680-Sensor) for detailed information. |

-**eSense Rubino** also integrates a Luxometer to measure ambient lighting quality, which is interpreted by MOVASIM's IoTek service based on [**European Standard EN 12464-1**](https://www.en-standard.eu/din-en-12464-1-light-and-lighting-lighting-of-work-places-part-1-indoor-work-places/?mena=8) to display the **Ambient Lighting Quality Indicator**.
+**eSense Rubino** also integrates a Luxometer to measure ambient lighting quality, which is interpreted by [**MOVASIM**](https://movasim.com/) IoTek service based on [**European Standard EN 12464-1**](https://www.en-standard.eu/din-en-12464-1-light-and-lighting-lighting-of-work-places-part-1-indoor-work-places/?mena=8) to display the **Ambient Lighting Quality Indicator**.
 This standard highlights the minimum illuminance requirements of specific areas, as described in the following table:

 | Area                              | Lux  |
 | --------------------------------- | ---- |